whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/data/text-data-wrangling.md

 ![](https://miro.medium.com/max/1400/0*aiE48bdlbXdTuG6_.png)

-## 6. Split a list of values to multiple rows
+## 6. Split a List of Values to Multiple Rows

 Look at ‘Select Investors’ column.
 We can see that multiple investors are listed for each row and they are separated by comma.